SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

       - *Which form?*: Form 1

-   1. Select *Upon completion* and add a *Close a panel* action.
+   1. Select *Upon completion*, and add a *Close a panel* action.

    1. In the *Panel* box, select "This panel(Contact Form)".

-   1. Select *Upon completion* and add a second *Execute component action*.
+   1. Select *Upon completion*, and add a second *Execute component action*.

    1. Specify the following details: